 As China gains a greater understanding of varied dietary requirements, many of the restaurants and café’s cater to contemporary pallets while being sensitive to the needs of individuals.
-However it’s still very important to be absolutely clear about your wishes when ordering, as there is not yet a universally accepted definition of what it is to be ‘vegetarian in China’.
+However, it’s still very important to be absolutely clear about your wishes when ordering.
+There is not yet a universally accepted definition of what it is to be ‘vegetarian in China’.

 Spicy Sichuan Tofu by rovyyy via Pixabay

 Visiting China as a vegetarian can be difficult but it’s certainly not impossible.
 Many cultures in China also practice strict dietary requirements and an estimated 50 million vegetarians live in the Middle Kingdom today.
 Most Buddhists don’t eat meat so dining at a temple is a surefire way to find a vegetarian meal.

 With an ever-diversifying population, the number of vegetarians in the Middle Kingdom keeps on growing and equally so do the number of vegetarian and vegan eateries.
 China’s larger cities have their finger on the pulse with dining options aplenty and the countryside cuisines are often centered on freshly grown local ingredients.

 Although we don’t expect you to learn Chinese before your trip, there are a few key phrases that will make it that much easier to make sure your dietary restrictions are met:

 吃素 – chī sù

 我是素食者 – wǒ shì sù shí zhě

 这道菜不要放肉 = zhè dào cài bù yào fàng ròu

 Cold Seaweed Dish by Silentpilot via Pixabay